leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/filter/vector_blur.rst

       the hardly moving pixels from the moving ones.
       Especially when the camera itself moves,
       the vector mask can become the entire image.
+Curved
+   Interpolates motion between frames using a quadratic bezier function rather than a linear function.

 Outputs